MatthewChenGA/Project1/README.md

 * Maybe a 'mini-game' where user guesses category of a random food
 * Or clicking a category of foods to list out a set of products
-* Sounds on clicks that resemble the item itself?# Project1
+* Sounds on clicks that resemble the item itself?
-# Project1